 1. Isla Mujeres, Mexico

-In terms of the actual scuba diving around Isla Mujeres, the area is suitable to all levels of divers and snorkelers, making it an ideal family vacation spot.
+In terms of the actual scuba diving around Isla Mujeres, the area suits all levels of divers and snorkelers, making it one of the best family destinations in July.
 This is because many of the sites are shallow reefs with little to no current.
-For those with an advanced certification, a few deep wrecks, as well as ledges and cenote dives are also available.
+If you have an advanced certification, a few deep wrecks, as well as ledges and cenote dives, are also available.

-Editor’s Recommended Dive Center: Squalo Adventures
+Editor’s Recommended Dive Center: Pocna Dive Center

 2. Great Barrier Reef, Australia